F-Fleron-G/My-Zootopia/README.md

 ## 🐘 GitHub Topics
 Add these to your GitHub repository for better visibility and searchability: python animals html biodiversity education open-data api-ninjas

----

-## 🦊 Short GitHub Description

-> A Python app that fetches live animal data and turns it into a stunning HTML card layout.
-Discover habitats, diets, and more—instantly.

----

-🐾 Made with curiosity and a love for the animal kingdom.